avrincon/phd-funs/README.md

 * sec_to_hms()

 ### CSI functions
-FUnctions that are usefull when calculating the CSI:
+Functions that are usefull when calculating the CSI: